 Role Models, Heroes And Icons Who We Admire In Marketing

-This week will talk about who we admire and what we have learned from them into the marketing transformation space, we will take examples from them in terms of how they helped challenge beliefs and ideals, as pioneers and innovators and we’ll also talk about the importance of diversity in growth and in succeeding in marketing.
+This week will talk about who we admire and what we have learned from them in the marketing transformation space, we will take examples from them in terms of how they helped challenge beliefs and ideals, as pioneers and innovators and we’ll also talk about the importance of diversity in growth and in succeeding in marketing.

 The illiterate of the twenty first century are not those who cannot read or write, but the ones that are not able to learn, unlearn and relearn- that’s a quote by Alvin Toffler, a futurist who wrote Future Shock, I love that quote because marketing transformation is powered by the three key actions that he calls out.

 Relearn.
 That’s where we should invest most of our time, where we need to remix and revisit for what makes sense today.
-That means recognising that word of mouth is also the same as word of Tweet, so you better get why social is relevant to you and your brand and you better be responsive and you better be present, or what I called an advertorial earlier in my career has now become known as a native ad.
+That means recognising that word of mouth is also the same as word of Tweet, so you better get why social is relevant to you and your brand and you better be responsive and you better be present.
+What I called an advertorial earlier in my career has now become known as a native ad.
 It’s exactly the same thing just in a different platform and context, it means I have to change my language and opinion about how I used to think things were and make sure they are relevant for today.
 I say this a lot because marketers and CMO’s often sneer about social, they claim it doesn’t drive growth or business performance.

-No very profound Sam, I like that.
+Very profound Sam, I like that.
 I think what’s really interesting to me is that actually we constantly have to learn and then relearn, reset where we are and work out where we take ourselves forward and that’s part of that transformation journey wherever you are in your career or wherever the organisation is on that lifecycle as well.

 Just taking a step back for those new listeners that have joined us, Sam and I used to work together back in the early nineties and that was at a grocery retailer called Safeway, we worked in very different departments and we became friends.
 We talked a lot about football, beer and marketing.
 We had quite diverse views on many subjects but quite a lot of common ground as well, one subject we never agreed on was football, Sam never quite grasped my love for my football team, but putting that aside many years later it actually turned out that my Dad lived in the same town as Sam - Luton.
 My step sister went to school with Sam and I think it was in the same class wasn’t it?